Taha38432u/Natours/README.md

 ---

+## Presentation Notes

+Natours is designed to be:

+1. **User-Friendly**:
+   - Intuitive interface for users to browse and book tours.
+   - Seamless user experience for password resets and profile updates.

+2. **Secure**:
+   - Utilizes JWT for robust authentication.
+   - Implements role-based access control to ensure proper permissions.

+3. **Scalable**:
+   - Built with Node.js and Express.js for high performance.
+   - MongoDB allows for scalable and flexible data storage.

+4. **Maintainable**:
+   - Organized codebase with a RESTful API structure.
+   - Clear separation of concerns for different features (e.g., tours, users, reviews).

+---

 ## Contributing

 If you'd like to contribute to Natours, please fork the repository and submit a pull request.
 For major changes, please open an issue to discuss your ideas first.